meezxbt2001/census-data-analysis/README.md

 Key columns include: House Number, Street, Age, Gender, Marital Status, Relationship to Head of House, Occupation, Infirmity, Religion.

-> **Note:** The dataset is not included in this repository as it was provided as part of coursework.

 ---

 ## Data cleaning